Atulyaverma70/Machine-Learning-Deep-Learning/Data_scientist_questions.md

     -  when we make the assumption of nature of function that kind of algo is parametric.(Linear regression).
     - when we dont make any assumption of function then it is non parametric algo(decision tree)

+* what is the dofference between variance and conditional variance.
+    * Variance and Conditional Variance are statistical concepts used to measure the spread or dispersion of a random variable
+    - Variance measures the average squared deviation of a random variable from its mean.
+It indicates how much the values of the variable differ from the expected value (mean).
+    - Conditional variance measures the variance of a random variable

+* What is the normal distribution and standard normal distribution?
+    * Normal distribution is a bell-shaped curve representing data symmetrically distributed around a mean  with standard deviation .
+    * Standard normal distribution is a normal distribution with mean 0 and standard deviation 1.